Poet Amanda Gorman, 22, Reads Work She Wrote for Joe Biden's Inauguration: 'The Dawn Is Ours'

 "We've learned that quiet isn't always peace and the norms and notions of what just is isn't always justice," Gorman read.
 "And yet the dawn is ours before we knew it.
 Somehow we do it."

-Gorman, 22, is the national youth poet laureate and the youngest poet in memory to read at an inaugural ceremony, as President Joe Biden and Vice President Kamala Harris were sworn in as the country's next leaders.
+Gorman is the national youth poet laureate and the youngest poet in memory to read at an inaugural ceremony, as President Joe Biden and Vice President Kamala Harris were sworn in as the country's next leaders.

 The already-accomplished Harvard University grad spoke for about five minutes to commemorate the president and vice president taking their oaths of office.
 In her reading, Gorman touched on unity and hope, two themes Biden's inaugural team asked the young poet to focus on.

-But, in the wake of this month's deadly pro-Donald Trump riot at the U.S. Capitol building, Gorman made it a point to also recognize the divisions still to heal.
+But, in the wake of this month's deadly pro-Donald Trump riot at the U.S. Capitol building, Gorman made it a point also to recognize the divisions still to heal.

 "Somehow we've weathered and witnessed a nation that isn't broken but simply unfinished," she read.
 "We the successors of a country and a time where a skinny Black girl descended from slaves and raised by a single mother can dream of becoming president — only to find herself reciting for one.
 And yes, we are far from polished, far from pristine, but that doesn't mean we are striving to form a union that is perfect.
 We are striving to forge a union with purpose."